-Staff seeks a Legal, Government and Environmental Affairs Committee recommendation to the Commission to receive and file the enclosed report, prepared to explore power supply alternatives for the Airport campus to meet current and future electrification demands.
+a.
+REVIEW OF POWER SUPPLY ALTERNATIVES AT THE AIRPORT.
+A staff report is included in the agenda packet.
+At its meeting on April 21, 2025, the Legal, Government and Environmental Affairs Committee voted (2-0, 1 absent) to recommend that the Commission receive and file the report which was prepared to explore power supply alternatives for the Airport campus to meet current and future electrification demands.